Eloy Jiménez Player Props: White Sox vs. Twins

 Eloy Jiménez At The Plate

-- Jimenez is hitting .225 with four doubles, two home runs and eight walks.
+- Jimenez is hitting .226 with four doubles, three home runs and eight walks.

-- Jimenez enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .350.
+- Jimenez enters this game on a five-game hitting streak.
+During his last games, he's hitting .400 with one homer.

-- This season, Jimenez has posted at least one hit in 14 of 21 games (66.7%), and had multiple hits twice.
+- In 15 of 22 games this season (68.2%), Jimenez has reached via hit, and that includes multiple hits twice.

-- He has hit a long ball in two of 21 games played this season, and in 2.3% of his plate appearances.

-- Jimenez has driven in a run in eight games this year (38.1%), including one multiple-RBI game.
+- In nine games this season (40.9%), Jimenez has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in eight of 21 games so far this season.
+- He has scored in nine games this season (40.9%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.